“There is power inherent in committing yourself to the process of creating health in all levels of your life.” Christiane Northrup, M.D.

 - Explore the topic of relationship and epilepsy, including dating, sex, children, and independence

-- Understand and integrate “strange experiences” such as visions and physical sensations, religious or psychic experiences, out-of body experiences, and more
+- Understand and integrate “unique experiences” such as visions and physical sensations, religious or psychic experiences, out-of body experiences, and more

 Healing happens on many levels: emotionally, spiritually, and physically.
-When you develop an understanding of the interconnectedness of seizures with other aspects of your life; both in your past and present, you enable true healing to begin.
+When you develop an understanding of the interconnectedness of your symptoms with other aspects of your life; both in your past and present, you enable true healing to begin.

 Are you ready to take the first step toward a seizure free life?